 Although we continue to build and improve our systems and infrastructure, and to implement technical, organizational and legal security measures, and believe we have taken appropriate security measures to reduce these risks to our data and information technology systems, there can be no assurance that our efforts will prevent, detect or appropriately respond to breakdowns or breaches in our systems that could adversely affect our business and operations and/or result in the loss of critical or sensitive information, including personal information, which could result in financial, legal, business or reputational harm to us.
 We continue to invest in industry standard IS/IT solutions and managed services that often include the relevant, layered protection and monitoring practices surrounding our data and IT systems and related infrastructure.
 These investments reduce further these risks in that they enable organizations such as ours to leverage the resources necessary to monitor IT systems and infrastructure for any current or potential threats.
 We also regularly perform risk and impact assessments, the results of which generally lead to the implementation of certain measures designed to increase our level of data protection.
 These investments are costly, and as cyber threats continue to evolve, we may be required to expend significant, additional resources to continue to modify and/or enhance our protective, detective and responsive measures required to remediate any identified information security vulnerabilities.
-In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyber-attacks and other related breaches.
+In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyber-attacks and other related breaches, and we cannot be sure that our existing coverage will continue to be available on acceptable terms or at all, or that our insurers will not deny coverage as to any future claim.
 We may be required to expend significant capital and other resources to protect against and respond to any attempted or existing cybersecurity incidents.
 In addition, our remediation efforts may not be successful.

 In addition, certain global geo-political events can increase our cybersecurity risk.
 For example, due to the recent Russia-Ukraine conflict, there have been publicized threats to increase cyber-attack activity against the critical infrastructure of any nation or organization that retaliates against Russia for its invasion of Ukraine.
+There may also be increased risks of cyber-attacks as a result of the unfolding events in Israel and the Gaza Strip.
 Any such increase in such attacks on us or our key business partners, CROs or service providers could adversely affect our systems or other operations.